andysavidge/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

-   'data.frame':	180 obs. of  88 variables(names in table below this line):
+####   Variable names of output 'data.frame':	180 obs. of  88 variables(names in table below this line):

 | $ variable                              | type  actual data ...                                    |
 |-----------------------------------------|----------------------------------------------------------|